UBB-bibliometrics/search-strategies/remote_sensing.md

 ### Agencies - currently not included in string

-Difficult as a number of physics papers?
+Difficult to include as seems to find a number of physics papers.
 Have dropped `satellit*"`, `monitor*`, `optical` and `sensor$` from the second phrase to try and help.
-I actually suspect that those found by this phrase (and this phrase alone, not the others) are not particularly relevant - check.
-A lot of space/astrophysics?
+I actually suspect that those found by this phrase (and this phrase alone, not the others) are not particularly relevant.
+Thus this phrase is not currently included in the final search strategy.

 ```py
 TS=